jeremypepper/snakeyaml/README.md

 ##YAML parser and emitter for Java

-This is the official [SnakeYAML] mirror for those who prefer to use GIT.
+This is the non-official [SnakeYAML] mirror.
+Backing up just in case.

 ## License